Photography by Richard Faulkner

 I’ve always been interested in new, cutting-edge stuff.
 So, when Huckins Yachts announced its plans to build a hybrid-electric cruiser with an Art Deco profile directly descended from the old Huckins 36 Sportsman, I was all in.
-The mix of classical good looks with an undeniably forward-leaning propulsion package was totally intriguing to me.
-So much so, that I had to pay the folks at Huckins a visit, just to see how things were coming along.
-Couldn’t help myself, really.
+The mix of classical good looks with an undeniably forward-leaning propulsion package (in addition to a more conventional outboard-powered option) was totally intriguing.
+So much so that I had to pay the folks at Huckins a visit, just to see how things were coming along.

-What I subsequently saw kept me coming back, at least two times now, maybe three.
-After all, the Huckins facility in Jacksonville is a compelling place and Huckins is a venerable, time-honored company with a list of customers that stretches back into the dim, fabled, sepia past.
+What I saw kept me coming back.
+I guess I stopped by at least two, maybe three times before I finally got to sea trial the boat.
+And each visit was just about as enjoyable as the first.
+After all, the Huckins facility on “Marina Mile” in Jacksonville is a salty old charmer, and the company has always been a top-shelf player with a list of customers stretching back into the fabled, sepia-toned past.
 David Goodrich, the tire magnate, owned at least three Huckins Fairform Flyers during his lifetime.
-And none other than John F. Kennedy himself delivered a few of the PT Boats that Huckins built during World War II, running them from Jacksonville down to the so-called “break-in center” in Miami.
+And none other than John F. Kennedy himself sea trialed and delivered a few of the PT Boats that Huckins built during World War II, periodically running them from Jacksonville down to the Navy’s so-called “break-in center” in Miami.

 Gallery: Huckins 38 Sportsman

-Consider the potential of the hybrid technology alone.
-Thanks to a set of 20-hp Elco electric motors and a two-part battery bank (port and starboard) comprised of a total of 18 Lithium Iron Phosphate batteries (with a longer cycle life than lithium-ion batts as well as greater thermal and chemical stability and safety), the 38 was specified to cruise in full-electric mode at a top speed of 7 knots for two hours in virtual, water-slicing silence.
-Lower speeds were going to stretch the range, of course.
-And, if an owner opted for the 8-kW Phasor genset, the quiet 7-knot cruise could be stretched out for an entire day, perhaps even more.
+Consider the hybrid-electric potential alone.
+Thanks to a set of 20-hp Elco electric motors and a bank of 18 Lithium Iron Phosphate batteries (with a longer cycle life than Lithium-Ion batts as well as greater thermal and chemical stability and safety), the 38 was projected to cruise in full-electric mode at a top speed of 7 knots for two hours and a half in virtual, canoe-paddling silence.
+Lower speeds promised increased running times, of course.
+And if an owner energized the 8-kW Phasor genset, the 7-knot cruise, according to Huckins, could be stretched out for an entire day, perhaps even more.

-This last point is a biggie, by the way.
-Imagine making a diesel-powered run to a secluded anchorage with the 38—the run should guarantee, more or less, that all 18 highly sophisticated batteries are charged up and ready to boogie.
-Combine this happy state of affairs with the boat’s powerful inverter and her CZone digital switching system and a seriously uncommon possibility arises: Captain and crew should be able to spend the entire night on the hook in near-silent, air-conditioned comfort, with a few lights flipped on for reading and a few AC outlets energized for entertainment.
-And to heck with the genset!
+This last point was a biggie.
+Imagine, for a moment, cruising the boat 30 or 40 miles to a secluded, late-afternoon anchorage under diesel power alone.
+For starters, the run would virtually guarantee that upon arrival all of the Lithium Iron Phosphate batteries would be topped off and ready to boogie.
+Then, because the 38 is designed to take advantage of this happy state of affairs via her powerful Pure Sine inverter and CZone digital switching systems, an almost unheard-of possibility would arise: Captain and crew could spend the entire night on the hook in peaceful, air-conditioned comfort, with a few 12-volt lights flipped on for bed-time reading and a few 110-volt outlets energized for pre-snooze entertainment.
+And no genset!